100% Match Review: Why It’s Better Than a 3/5

 Bart is clearly deep in the red pill/manosphere pipeline.
 While the book doesn’t use specific jargon from those communities, his inner voice is steeped in that ideology—brainwashed into seeing every interaction with women as transactional, a means to satisfy his own desires, rather than viewing them as people in their own right.

-If you enjoyed this review, make sure to check out our list of the classic books in the Splatterpunk genre, all the way back from the ’90s!
+If you enjoyed this review, make sure to check out our breakdown of classic Splatterpunk books from the ’90s!